Illinois Squatter's Rights Guide: 2025 Laws, SB 1563, and Property Protection

 Q: Can I turn off utilities to force squatters to leave?
 A: No. Turning off utilities is considered a self-help eviction tactic and is illegal in Illinois.
 This could potentially expose you to legal liability.

-Q: What is the proposed law in Illinois about squatters (SB 3658)?
-A: Senate Bill 3658 aims to clarify that no person has legal standing to occupy property without proper documentation and would give law enforcement more authority to remove unauthorized occupants in certain circumstances.
+Q: What is the newly passed law in Illinois about squatters (SB 1563)?
+A: Senate Bill 1563 aims to clarify that no person has legal standing to occupy property without proper documentation and would give law enforcement more authority to remove unauthorized occupants in certain circumstances.

 Q: How does Illinois's approach to squatters differ from other states?
 A: Illinois's 20-year standard requirement is longer than many states, providing stronger protection for property owners.
 The potential new legislation would align Illinois with states like Florida and Texas that have recently strengthened property owners' rights.